nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 ```

 `session_mode` starts at `:optional` and flips to `:required` automatically whenever a server advertises at least one stateful tool. `tool_modes` caches the server-supplied metadata from `tools/list` so the Connection can decide how to dispatch each invocation (ADR-0012).
+Request/retry/tombstone metadata lives inside this struct for the MVP; ADR-0013 documents how pluggable state-store and registry adapters will hook into this surface post-MVP without changing the FSM.

 **Full transition table:** See `docs/design/STATE_TRANSITIONS.md`